 Lysippe?
 A quick scan of the room determined Isela was gone.

 The garden.
 Her telepathic voice was terse, worried.

 Azrael leaped from the bed, tugging on the pants discarded hours ago when Isela had decided to show him her own version of the dance of seven veils.
 Returning arousal at the memory was immediately dampened by unease.
 He may not have been able to read Isela’s mind, but even when she turned restlessly in her dreams he was aware of her.
 What happened?

 Barefoot, he jogged down the stairs.
 The glass doors to the garden stood wide open.
 Rory waited on the other side, scowling.

 “Thought it best for Lysippe to keep an eye on her until you got here,” Rory grunted, thrusting a bit of fabric at him.

 It took him a moment before he recognized the heavy silk.
 Isela’s robe.
 He looked at Rory.
 The bigger man shrugged, articulating his opinion without words: your choice, your problem, mate.

-Azrael followed two pair of tracks through the snow-dusted garden.
+Azrael followed two pairs of tracks through the snow-dusted garden.
 He recognized only Lysippe’s.
 He stepped over a familiar crumpled length of cotton jersey.
 Isela’s nightshirt.